IDMNYU/synthaccess/README.md

 We believe there is an opportunity to create strong consensus in the music technology industry that accessibility matters and that it can be viewed as a subject of *collaboration*, not *competition*.
 To this end, this work is being published as free and open to the public under open-source software (MIT) and document copyright (CC BY-NC-SA 4.0) licenses.

 If you're interested in working with us, please get in touch by writing Luke (dubois at nyu dot edu).

-Projects:
-- **[MIDItoSpeech](./MIDItoSpeech/)** : a speech synthesizer to vocalize parameters from a music technology device (synthesizer, effects processor, etc.) that transmits its state via MIDI.
-- **[tactileSynthGuides](./tactileSynthGuides/)** : a design guide and library of swell-form printable tactile guides for synthesizers.
-- **[brailleOverlays](./brailleOverlays/)** : guidelines for adding braille labels and overlays to physical synthesizers.
-- **[tactileModular](./tactileModular/)** : a set of design resources for tactile affordances for modular synthesizers.

 *A note to screen reader users:* some of the pages in this site use Grade 2 braille examples.
 These examples will be encoded in a way that may prevent a screen reader from reading them correctly.
 For example, the Grade 2 braille equivalent of **synthaccess** - this project's name - is <bl>syn?a3ess</bl>.
 In each case, a regular transliteration will be provided as well.